 - comprehensive tutor feedback on clinical work completed in practice

 - case discussion opportunities during the face to face teaching blocks

-60% per cent of each module will be assessed through exams and 40% through assignments, with the exception of the Clinical 1 and 2 modules, which are assessed through a portfolio of case work, and the Research module which will be a dissertation.
+60% of each module will be assessed through exams and 40% through assignments, with the exception of the Clinical 1 and 2 modules which are assessed through portfolios of case work, and the Research module which will be assessed by a dissertation.